 If certificates of deposit offer higher returns than a savings account, then why doesn’t everybody use them?
-The primary reason is that a CD is less liquid than a savings account in that you can’t just move money in and out without penalty as you can in a savings account.
+The primary reason is that a CD investment is less liquid than a savings account in that you can’t just move money in and out without penalty as you can in a savings account.
 You can take your money out of a CD before it “matures,” but you are docked interest when you do.
 In fact, it is typical for a bank to penalize the interest amount even if it hasn’t been earned (meaning you could lose part of your principal if you close your CD early).

 Anatomy of a CD

 I was fortunate to win a $1,000 6-month certificate of deposit from ING Direct recently.
 (I never win anything!)
 Looking at it might be instructive:

 Reviewing this screenshot, you can see that a certificate of deposit has an initial value (in this case, $1,000), an interest rate (3.50%), and a term (6 months).
 In other words, this is very much like a loan that I am making to the bank.

 You can also see that the bank has an “Early Redemption Policy” that states that I would sacrifice three months’ interest if I chose to redeem this CD early, whether the interest has been earned or not.
 Because I have held the CD less than a month, I would actually sacrifice part of my principal if I were to close the account now.

-When this CD matures on April 9th, I will have $1,017.28.
+When this CD investment matures on April 9th, I will have $1,017.28.
 Obviously $17.28 isn’t a huge return, but it’s important to remember that interest rates are low right now.
 (Also consider that if my $10,000 emergency fund were all in CDs, I would earn $172.80 in six months.)

 Another important difference to be aware of is that, unlike a savings account, a certificate of deposit ends after a set amount of time.
 What happens at the end of the term depends on the arrangements you have (or have not) made with your bank.
 (I explain this further below.)